The Open

 Golf’s Original Championship

-Old & Young Tom Morris – JH Taylor, Vardon & Braid.
-The Open's early era and its significant figures carved the path for over 150 years of Championship golf.
-Then came Hogan’s Triple Crown – Nicklaus and Watson Duelling in the Sun – Seve at St Andrews – Van de Velde at Carnoustie.
-There is no greater test than true links golf during The Open, with drama around every turn.
-Watch the story unfold as the Claret Jug is received by the next; Champion Golfer of the Year.
+The Open is a historic championship where golfs past, present and future meet, on some of the world’s finest links courses.
+The early era of Old & Young Tom Morris, JH Taylor, Harry Vardon and James Braid carved the path for over 150 years of championship golf.
+Then came Ben Hogan’s Triple Crown, Jack Nicklaus and Tom Watson Duelling in the Sun, Seve at St Andrews and Van de Velde at Carnoustie.
+There is no greater test than golf in its purest form, with drama around every turn.

 Tain Golf Club